callidurai/CarPriceForecast/README.txt

     b.
 Run following command in terminal: python3 app.py
 3. Copy url from output of previous command.
 Ex: "http://127.0.0.1:5001"
 4. Paste this url into your browser and you should see a form pop up
-5. Enter vehicle information and click predict to see the output.
+5. Enter vehicle information and click "Predict" to see the output.
+6. Click "Reset Form" to reset the form and try a new prediction